ericbuess/porkbun-domains-data-extractor/README.md

 - Updates the JSON file with the extracted domain data, preserving existing data between runs
 - Handles various exceptions and edge cases to ensure smooth execution
 - Provides informative console output to track the progress and status of the extraction process
-- Optionally copies files such as domains.json, domains_array.json, and domains_jsonld.json to another directory and injects jsonld and Google Analytics code into a dev.html file renaming it to index.html once all domains have had their data extracted.

 ## Prerequisites